frankaemika/icra18-fci-tutorial/README.md

 roslaunch icra18 plug_in_controller.launch robot_ip:=<robot-ip>
 ```

-To get specific poses for your custom `moveit_cart` or `moveit_joint` steps you might find useful running the teaching launch file, which constantly prints the robot configuration, by executing
+To get specific parameters for your custom `moveit_cart`, `gripper_move` or `gripper_grasp` steps you might find useful running the teaching launch file, which constantly prints the robot pose and the gripper width, by executing

 ```
 roslaunch icra18 teaching.launch robot_ip:=<robot-ip>